- Car Transport Arizona (Az) Near Me - Car Transportation Company Near Me

 License plates: The MVD provides license plates upon registration.
 They also offer a variety of specialty license plates, but with an extra fee.

 Replacement of Stolen or Lost License Plates

 Replacement of lost plates must be done immediately.
-You can request for a replacement by mail or in person.
+You can request a replacement by mail or in person.

 Note: Report any lost or stolen plates to the local law enforcement.

 By mail replacement: For duplicate license plate requests, you must submit the following:

 - Money order or check for the $5 fee (first class mail and registration fee).